dowelani/AlphaFoodies/README.md

 # AlphaFoodies
+AlphaFoodies was my final year university project.
+I was responsible for designing and building the admin dashboard.
 AlphaFoodies is a food ordering system where customers don't need to stand in a line or wait for a service attendant to order food.
 I implement the Admin dashboard both the frontend and the backend.